ChristElise/christelise.github.io/_posts/2024-10-16-airplane-walkthrough.md

 -rwsr-xr-x 1 carlos carlos 320160 Feb 18  2020 /usr/bin/find
 ```

-We can see that the `/usr/bin/find` binary has the SUID bit set for the carlos user.
-We can run this command with the `-exec` option that allow us to run system command.
+We can see that the `/usr/bin/find` binary has the SUID bit set for the Carlos user.
+We can run this command with the `-exec` option that allows us to run a system command.
 This gives us a shell as carlos user and we can read the user flag on the system.
 ```bash
 hudson@airplane:/home/hudson$ /usr/bin/find . -exec /bin/sh -p \; -quit
 $ whoami